uniwswap/uniwens-docs/README.md

 #### I want reference documentation for the LNS smart contracts

 Check out the Contract API Reference.
-We have reference documentation for LNS's core contract, the [registry](contract-api-reference/lns.md), for [resolvers](contract-api-reference/publicresolver.md), and for commonly-used registrars such as the [Test registrar](contract-api-reference/testregistrar.md), [reverse registrar](contract-api-reference/reverseregistrar.md), and the [.bch registrar](contract-api-reference/.bch-permanent-registrar/).
+We have reference documentation for LNS's core contract, the [registry](contract-api-reference/lns.md), for [resolvers](contract-api-reference/publicresolver.md), and for commonly-used registrars such as the [reverse registrar](contract-api-reference/reverseregistrar.md), and the [.bch registrar](contract-api-reference/.bch-permanent-registrar/).